Cyborgscode/Personal-Voice-Assistent/README.txt

     mbrola             (found on github)
     espeak
     vosk               (found on github)
+    sox                (needed in case you wanne make use of GTTS)

 # JAVA deps have been removed, to prepare for distro packaging